ElvisWang2010/WROFE-2025/README.md

 ## Complete Construction Manual

 The WRO Future Engineers is a competition for self-driven vehicles.
-Students in the 15- to 19-year-old age group need to design a model of a car, equip it with electromechanical components, and program it so that it will be able to autonomously drive on the track, avoiding obstacles.
+Students in the 15- to 19-year-old age group need to design a model of a car, equip it with electromechanical components, and program it so that it can drive autonomously on the track, avoiding obstacles.

 More details about the competition can be found on [the official site of WRO Association](https://wro-association.org/competition/2025-season/#rules).